 Although pneumatics became the default strategy for artists and architects striving to push the boundaries of form and space, on the low-tech and DIY end of the spectrum, they also dismantled the notion of architectural expertise.
-For example, Ant Farm's Inflatocookbook instructed everyday users to make "fast, cheap inflatables." fueling the ethos "that maybe anybody can should must take space-making beautifying into her, his own hands."16 As a result, their low-fi attributions perpetuated the image of air-filled structures as impermanent, unstable, and unpredictable, ushering in skepticism about their feasibility as an architectural solution.
+For example, Ant Farm's Inflatocookbook instructed everyday users to make "fast, cheap inflatables," fueling the ethos "that maybe anybody can should must take space-making beautifying into her, his own hands."16 As a result, their low-fi attributions perpetuated the image of air-filled structures as impermanent, unstable, and unpredictable, ushering in skepticism about their feasibility as an architectural solution.
 Despite any demystification on how inflatables were made promoting their proliferation-Ant Farm also addressed the environmental impact of their afterlife, albeit in a rather alarming fashion.
 With respect to polyethylene, the plastic sheeting most commonly used for DIY pneumatic constructions, they write:

 The best way to recycle polyethylene is to reuse it, but when it gets many holes in it, it is no longer good as a rain cover.
 The worst thing you can do with it is to put it in a garbage can-it will probably end up as land fill and never decompose.
 The best thing you can do with it is BURN it.
-When polyethylene burns it breaks down into CO2, H2O, and carbon which is the ugly black smoke produced but which will precipitate out of the air quickly and be absorbed by the earth.
-17
+When polyethylene burns it breaks down into CO2, H2O, and carbon which is the ugly black smoke produced but which will precipitate out of the air quickly and be absorbed by the earth.17

 This suggestion brings to light the darker side of pneumatics.
-Not only did the DIY approach rely on cheap and everyday materials like polyethylene, a petroleum-based plastic prodmetaphorical "skin" of, say, a glass-walled office uct, but it also perpetuated a problematic ethos of expendability in an era of increasing environmental awareness.
-An early advocate for inflatables, Banham roman- Although these ephemeral constructions allowed for nearly instantaneous countercultural experimentation, they were also resource-intensive and wasteful.
-In addition, because they needed to be "plugged in," pneumatics' efficacy as an alternative to building was questionable.
+Not only did the DIY approach rely on cheap and everyday materials like polyethylene, a petroleum-based plastic product, but it also perpetuated a problematic ethos of expendability in an era of increasing environmental awareness.
+Although these ephemeral constructions allowed for nearly instantaneous countercultural experimentation, they were also resource-intensive and wasteful.
+In addition, because they needed to be "plugged in," pneumatics' efficacy as an alternative to conventional modes of building was questionable.

-In a 1971 edition of Whole Earth Catalog-a grassroots, DIY, countercultural magazine published from 1968-72-founder Stewart Brand, who had previously expressed his fascination with pneumatics and supported the work of Ant Farm, infant enclosures, and seaside bachelor pads in Playboy began to question their viability.
+In a 1971 edition of Whole Earth Catalog-a grassroots, DIY, countercultural magazine published from 1968-72-founder Stewart Brand, who had previously expressed his fascination with pneumatics and supported the work of Ant Farm, began to question their viability.

-architecture at all.
+Inflatables are trippy, cheap, light, imaginative space, not architecture at all.
 They're terrible to work in.
 The blazing redundant surfaces disorient; one wallows in space.
 When the sun goes behind a cloud you cease cooking and immediately start freezing.
 Environmentally, what an inflatable is best at is protecting you from a gentle rain.
 Wind wants to take the structure with it across the country, so you get into heavy anchoring operations.18